'Wings for freedom:' Zelensky urges UK to send combat aircraft to Ukraine

 During the speech, he urged the UK to send more aircraft to help in the war against Moscow.

-He gifted Speaker Lindsay Hoyle the helmet of a fighter pilot, telling MPs and peers: “Combat aircraft for Ukraine, wings for freedom.”
+He gifted Speaker Lindsay Hoyle the helmet of a "ace" fighter pilot, with the inscription: "We have freedom, give us wings to protect it."

+Mr Zelensky told MPs and peers he would head to Buckingham Palace to be received by the King.

+"It will be a truly special moment for me, for our country, and in particular because I will convey to him from all the Ukrainians the words of gratitude for the support His Majesty has showed to them when he was still the Prince of Wales.

 Mr Zelensky has long urged Western nations to supply planes.